Generalized Hawking-Page transitions: Acknowledgements

 \section{Acknowledgements}

-We would like to thank M. Berkooz for many useful discussions.
+We would like to thank M. Berkooz for many useful discussions, and M. Van Raamsdonk for pointing us to the results of~\cite{Blackman:2011in}.
 This work was supported in part by an Israel Science Foundation center for excellence grant (grant number 1989/14) and by the Minerva foundation with funding from the Federal German Ministry for Education and Research.
 OA is the Samuel Sebba Professorial Chair of Pure and Applied Physics.